Felipeasg/fuzzylite/documentation/html-ui/README.md

 fuzzylite&reg; is a registered trademark of FuzzyLite Limited.

-Copyright &#xa9; 2010-2015 FuzzyLite Limited.
+Copyright &copy; 2010-2015 FuzzyLite Limited.
 All rights reserved.